-At this point, \sys takes each input $i \in I$ and provides it to the original function $f_{n}$, resulting in a corresponding output $o$. \sys dynamically adds serialization logic and records the output of the source library from standard output.
-Following, the system inspects the output for correctness in the context of the source language and again serializes it. \sys records the component's behavior both in cases of valid output returned as well as any exceptions thrown, in which case it records the exception's type and message. \sys then adds each I/O pair tuple $\langle i, o \rangle$ into the set of example I/O pairs $E$.
+\heading{Input/Output filtering} At this point, \sys takes each input $i$ and provides it to the original function $f_{n}$, resulting in a corresponding output $o$. \sys dynamically adds serialization logic and records the component's output from standard out.
+Interactions with the component happen in an isolated environment to prevent any side effects from affecting the host system.
+But beyond side-effects, the component's output $o$ may include values that may pollute later stages of the pipeline.
+For instance, a component that implements padding functionality may be invoked with a very large padding length, for example \ttt{pad("s", 999)}, polluting the context window with a long string of spaces.
+To protect against such context window exhaustion or overflow, \sys removes input-output pairs that have combined length over a tuneable threshold (100 tokens by default).
+After this, the system inspects the output for correctness in the context of the source language and, again, serializes it. \sys records the component's behavior both in cases of valid output returned as well as any exceptions thrown, in which case it records the exception's type and message. \sys then adds each input-output pair tuple $\langle i, o \rangle$ into its set of example input-output pairs $E$.